Tiberius - Emperor A.D. 14 - 37

 - AD 14, May - Tiberius departs for Illyricum.

-way back to Rome.
-Tiberius is recalled to Rome and becomes the 2nd
+while on his way back to Rome.
+Tiberius is recalled to Rome and

 Sejanus becomes joint commander of the Praetorian Guard, with his